souravnath4587-cmd/jobs-tracker/README.md

 ###5 What is the difference between preventDefault() and stopPropagation() methods?

-The difference is that event preventDefault() stops the browser's default action for an event and stopPropagation() method stops event from travelling up or down the dom tree
+The difference is that event preventDefault() stops the browser's default action for an event and stopPropagation() method stops event from travelling up or down the dom tree.